Small modular reactor: United States

-The Utah Associated Municipal Power Systems (UAMPS) had partnered with Energy Northwest to explore siting a NuScale Power reactor in Idaho, possibly on the Department of Energy's Idaho National Laboratory.
+The Utah Associated Municipal Power Systems (UAMPS) had partnered with Energy Northwest to explore siting a NuScale Power reactor in Idaho.
 Known as the Carbon Free Power Project, the project was canceled in November 2023 for cost reasons.
+The cost of the project had risen from $5 billion to $9 billion, causing customers to pull out of the project.
 NuScale said in January 2023 the target price for power from the plant was $89 per megawatt hour, up 53% from the previous estimate of $58 per MWh, raising concerns about customers' willingness to pay.
-Still, increased cost estimates remain well below traditional nuclear power used for commercial facilities and most other less reliable and more environmentally hazardous forms of power production.
+Prior to its cancellation, the project had been predicted by the US Department of Energy to be the first SMR in the United States.
+In 2023, NuScale, which developed a light-water SMR, received the first Standard Design Certification issued by the NRC for an SMR.